Toni500github/oshot/README.md

 # oshot

-A simple and lightweight tool for extracting and translating text from a screenshot (on the fly)
+A simple and lightweight tool for extracting and translating text from a screenshot/image (on the fly)

 ## Dependencies
 #### Linux